 - HR Consultant

 - People Development Manager

-If your company is looking to fund your training, we can raise an invoice if you provide a purchase order with your application as MOL is a not-for-profit organisation and we do not charge VAT.
+If your company is looking to fund your training, we can raise an invoice if you provide a purchase order with your application as MOL is a not for profit organisation - we do not charge VAT.